Skip to content

 Add another account

-3. Complete the OAuth flow for the new account.
+3. Click Add account and complete the OAuth flow for the new account.

 Sign out a single account